The Common Good

 First, according to some philosophers, the very idea of a common good is inconsistent with a pluralistic society like ours.
 Different people have different ideas about what is worthwhile or what constitutes "the good life for human beings", differences that have increased during the last few decades as the voices of more and more previously silenced groups, such as women and minorities, have been heard.
 Given these differences, some people urge, it will be impossible for us to agree on what particular kind of social systems, institutions, and environments we will all pitch in to support.

 And even if we agreed upon what we all valued, we would certainly disagree about the relative values things have for us.
 While all may agree, for example, that an affordable health system, a healthy educational system, and a clean environment are all parts of the common good, some will say that more should be invested in health than in education, while others will favor directing resources to the environment over both health and education.
 Such disagreements are bound to undercut our ability to evoke a sustained and widespread commitment to the common good.
-In the face of such pluralism, efforts to bring about the common good can only lead to adopting or promoting the views of some, while excluding others, violating the principle of treating people equally.
-Moreover, such efforts would force everyone to support some specific notion of the common good, violating the freedom of those who do not share in that goal, and inevitably leading to paternalism (imposing one group's preference on others), tyranny, and oppression.
+In the face of such pluralism, efforts to bring about the common good may lead to adopting or promoting the views of some, while excluding others.
+This has led some to argue the common good is an unachievable goal.

 A second problem encountered by proponents of the common good is what is sometimes called the "free-rider problem".
 The benefits that a common good provides are, as we noted, available to everyone, including those who choose not to do their part to maintain the common good.
 Individuals can become "free riders" by taking the benefits the common good provides while refusing to do their part to support the common good.
 An adequate water supply, for example, is a common good from which all people benefit.
 But to maintain an adequate supply of water during a drought, people must conserve water, which entails sacrifices.
 Some individuals may be reluctant to do their share, however, since they know that so long as enough other people conserve, they can enjoy the benefits without reducing their own consumption.
 If enough people become free riders in this way, the common good which depends on their support will be destroyed.
 Many observers believe that this is exactly what has happened to many of our common goods, such as the environment or education, where the reluctance of all person to support efforts to maintain the health of these systems has led to their virtual collapse.